 The Spatial Data Science and Visualisation MRes teaches cutting-edge data analysis, mining, modelling and visualisation techniques for spatial systems.
-Students carry out their own research project, supported by academics, researchers and students in one of the most exciting, interdisciplinary research teams in the field, within The Bartlett, UCL\'s Faculty of the Built Environment.
+Students carry out their own research project, supported by academics, researchers and students within The Bartlett, UCL's Faculty of the Built Environment.

 Graduates from our programme will have been exposed to a range of programming languages (Processing, R, Python and MySQL), 3D visualisation packages, and a substantive grounding in GIS, programming structure, mathematical methods and data design.

-This combination of skills is unique - graduates from this programme will be leading the institutions and companies in new directions and changing cultures across the sector.
+This combination of skills is distinctive - graduates from this programme will have the tools to introduce new data science methods in industry and government.

 Course contact details